Speaking from experience:

 Her heart is most full when visiting her like-a-nieces and nephews in Michigan.
 She loves adventure, travel, dark roast coffee and bargain shopping, and has travelled internationally to countries including South Africa, France, Scotland and Spain and more.

-Kate’s background stems from studies in psychology, leadership development, law, and human resources.
-She is dually-focused in her education, with a Master’s degree in Human Resource Management from Rollins College and an additional Master’s degree in Industrial Organizational Psychology from Northern Kentucky University.
+Kate’s background is in psychology, leadership development, law, statistics, and human resources.
+She holds two Master's degrees in Human Resource Management from Rollins College and Industrial Organizational Psychology from Northern Kentucky University.
 Her work and research has led to a sound understanding of the science behind organizational frameworks and therefore has produced projects and results that have led to systemic change.
+She has a strong passion for raising awareness to gender issues and specifically has studied the intersections between gender and perceptions of performance and leadership in the workplace.

-Kate has over 10 years of experience at Fortune-200 companies in organizational change and development, executive coaching, championing culture, data & metrics analysis, project management, policy development, legal compliance, and performance management; additionally, she is a certified facilitator.
+Prior to her current consulting role, Kate previously worked as an HR Business Partner and holds 11 years of experience from Fortune-200 companies in organizational change and development, executive coaching, championing culture, data & metrics analysis, project management, policy development, legal compliance, and performance management; additionally, she is a certified facilitator.
 She considers herself to be very curious, inquisitive, analytical, direct, compassionate, and empathetic.

-She loves music (a collector of vinyl), trying new foods, finding breathtaking views, all things Disney, exploring big cities, trying new coffee and tea spots, photography, and traveling.
-Originally from Orlando, FL, Kate has resided in the Cincinnati area for nearly two years and lives with her husband, dog, and three cats.
+She loves photography, music (a collector of vinyl), trying new foods, finding breathtaking views, all things Disney, exploring big cities, trying new coffee and tea spots, and traveling.
+Originally from Orlando, FL, Kate has resided in the Cincinnati area for over two years and lives with her husband.
+She is also a huge animal lover and has two loving dogs and three adorable cats.

 Advisory Board Member